Get the Free Guide

 Sewer Check Valve & Grant FAQs

 We receive a lot of specific questions from homeowners regarding these devices.
-Here are the most common answers based on the City of London's program rules.
+Here are the most common answers based on the City of London's program rules and Ontario codes.

 Is a sewer check valve the same as a backwater valve?